greenbone/vt-test-environments/README.md

 docker build operating_systems/mageia --build-arg=TAG=8 -t mageia:8
 ```

-If not specified otherwise, the image will be built with its packages explicitly updated.
+If not specified otherwise, the image will be built with its packages explicitly not updated.
 This is available for most images.
-To build the image for Oracle Linux 5 (non-updated) use:
+To build the image for Oracle Linux 5 (updated) use:

 ```
-docker build operating_systems/oraclelinux --build-arg=TAG=5 --build-arg=UPDATED=false -t oraclelinux:5
+docker build operating_systems/oraclelinux --build-arg=TAG=5 --build-arg=UPDATED=true -t oraclelinux:5
 ```